-We have submitted a letter, written jointly with many of the families we represent, to Members of Parliament and other influential public figures, setting out what they have suffered and the challenges they face.
-The letter argues for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues who have, too often, had to rely on their own online research.
+We submitted a letter, written jointly with many of the families we represent, to Members of Parliament and other influential public figures, setting out what they have suffered and the challenges they face.
+The letter argued for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues who have, too often, had to rely on their own online research.

 We have been working with Lord Philip Hunt, in the House of Lords, and Sir Christopher Chope, in the House of Commons to encourage the Government to engage in reform of the VDPA.
 Health and Care Bill - Hansard - UK Parliament

-We were successful in campaigning for the inclusion of vaccine injury and the adequacy of the VDPS within the final Terms of Reference of the COVID-19 Public Enquiry.
+We were successful in campaigning for the inclusion of vaccine injury and the adequacy of the VDPS within the final Terms of Reference of the COVID-19 Public Inquiry.
 The terms of reference were confirmed by the Prime Minister on 28th June 2022 and the enquiry will commence early 2023.

 We have also helped to set up a vaccine injured and bereaved support group, known as VIBUK, who provide support and resources to families in need.

 It has been confirmed that some individuals with whom Hausfeld has been working will be granted the first COVID-19 VDPA payments in the UK.

 We are also actively considering legal options with the objective of providing further financial redress to those who have suffered side effects from COVID-19 vaccination.
 We are in the early stages of our work.

 Hausfeld works actively with the media to raise the profile of the issues.
 Some of the news channels and broadsheets have already reported on these crucial issues:

 Covid: Widower calls for easier access to vaccine damages payment - an interview with Sarah Moore, BBC News